Whiteknight/ParserObjects/docs/v3/parsers_programming.md

 ## C Parsers

+The C-Style parsers are used to parse some common constructs from C and programming languages derived from it.

 ```csharp
 using static ParserObjects.CStyleParserMethods;
 ```

 ### Comments

 A C-style comment starts with `/*` and ends with `*/` and can go across multiple lines.
-This is also known as a "multi-line comment in C, C++, C# and other similar languages.
+This is also known as a "multi-line comment" in C, C++, C# and other similar languages.

 ```csharp
 var parser = Comment();